Is it safe to travel to the UK now? More countries issue warnings amid far-right riots - ExBulletin

 Violence has erupted in several towns and cities across England and Northern Ireland since three young girls were murdered at a dance studio in Southport last week (July 29).

-Far-right riots erupted across Britain over the weekend in cities including Liverpool, Bristol, Manchester, Hull, Belfast and Stoke, with nearly 400 people arrested.
+This week, far-right riots erupted across the UK in Liverpool, Bristol, Manchester, Hull, Belfast and Stoke, with nearly 500 people arrested.

 For more travel news and advice, listen to the Simon Calders podcast.